Asumah Abubakar

-Asumah Abubakar-Ankrah (born 10 May 1997) is a footballer who plays as a forward for Maltese club Birkirkara.
+Asumah Abubakar-Ankrah (born 10 May 1997) is a footballer who plays as a forward for Austrian club Austria Lustenau.
 Born in Ghana, he is a youth international for Portugal.

 Club career

 Born in Kumasi, Ghana, Abubakar had a successful trial with Willem II in the summer of 2015, but he had to wait to the following year to sign a contract due to work permit problems.
 He eventually received a Portuguese passport as his father had been working in the nation for several years, and on 2 March 2016 he committed to the Dutch club on a short-term deal.

 On 2 April 2016, whilst still a junior, Abubakar made his senior debut, coming on as a late substitute in a 2–3 Eredivisie home loss against FC Twente.
 He transferred to MVV Maastricht for the 2018-2019 season on a free transfer.
 After 27 appearances and another goalless season Abubakar transferred to Swiss club SC Kriens.
 On 28 July 2019, he would score his first professional goal against FC Aarau after being subbed on in the 71st minute.
 He ended the season third in the top scorer rankings.
 In his second season, despite Kriens finishing mid-table, he again finished third in the scoring charts and won the Switzerland Challenge League Best Player Award.
 Abubakar transferred to Swiss Super League club FC Lugano at the start of the 2021-2022 season for 100,000 Euros.
 He scored his first goal for Lugano on his third appearance in a 1–1 draw with FC Basel.

 On 14 January 2022, Abubakar signed a contract with Luzern until 30 June 2024.